bhaveshdarpan/book-library/README.md

 2. Run the BookApplication.java file.
 The application should now be running on `http://localhost:8080`.

 ## Seeding the Database with Mock Data

-To seed the database with mock book data, use the following endpoint:

-**Endpoint:** `POST /api/books/seed`

-This endpoint seeds the database with mock book data.
+- During application startup, the database seeding process is triggered to insert random book data into the database.
+- Check the console logs for messages indicating the seeding process has been completed.

 ## API Documentation